 Open-Ended Questions for Client Feedback Surveys

 Surveys are a super efficient way to gather client testimonials.
-They give your clients a great structure to share their thoughts and give them space for detailed and meaningful feedback.
+They give your clients structure to share their thoughts and plenty of space for meaningful feedback.

-Setting up surveys in Paperbell is easy, and they will be automatically sent out at a specific milestone, like after a session or at the end of your program.
+Setting up surveys in Paperbell is easy, and they’ll be automatically sent at a specific milestone, like after a session or at the end of your program.

-Below is a list of open-ended questions you can include in your survey.
-Select a few only so you don’t overwhelm your clients.
+Here’s a list of open-ended questions to include in your survey.
+Pick a few.
+You don’t want to overwhelm anyone.

-Concerned about customer testimonials going on too long?
+Concerned about testimonials going too long?
 Here’s how Val Nelson features hers on her website.
-You can open and collapse the text to read the rest of the client’s story.
+You can open and collapse the text to read the full story.

 Note that the form that collects testimonials is different from the one that gathers insights into how you can improve your practice.
-That would normally include three questions: What worked, what didn’t, plus anything else the client would like to share.
+That one normally has three questions: what worked, what didn’t, plus anything else the client wants to share.

 Video Testimonial Template

-If you request a video testimonial, you can provide any of the questions and templates shared above to guide their responses.
+If you request a video testimonial, you can share any of the questions and templates above to guide their responses.

-You may ask them to go through each question one by one (this allows you to cut their video into various snippets later on) or share a summary of their experience.
+You may ask them to go through each question one by one (this lets you cut their video into various snippets later) or share a summary of their whole experience.

-Now, some of your clients might not be used to creating video testimonials—or filming themselves at all.
+Some clients won’t be used to recording themselves at all.
 It’s worth giving them a few simple tips so you get quality footage.

 Ask them to record in landscape or portrait format depending on the platform (YouTube video, Instagram highlight, etc.) you’re planning to feature them on.